cxw620/rust-polyglot/src/traits.md

 Closures borrow their captures during their whole existence, not just while they're running.
-This can impede the use of closures as syntactic sugar.
+This can impede their use to avoid repetition.

 ### `dyn` closures

-An `&dyn Fn` closure pointer is a fat pointer: closed over data, and code pointer.
+An `&dyn Fn` closure pointer is a fat pointer: closed-over data, and code pointer.

 A `dyn` closure trait object
 cannot be passed by value because it's unsized.